skypjack/entt/docs/entity.md

 Identifiers that entities originally had are not transferred to the target.
 Instead, the loader maps remote identifiers to local ones while restoring a snapshot.
-Because of that, this kind of loader offers a way to update automatically identifiers that are part of components or tags (as an example, as data members or gathered in a container).<br/>
+Because of that, this kind of loader offers a way to update automatically identifiers that are part of components (as an example, as data members or gathered in a container).<br/>
 Another difference with the snapshot loader is that the continuous loader does not need to work with the private data structures of a registry.
 Furthermore, it has an internal state that must persist over time.
 Therefore, there is no reason